HUMIDIFIER TUTORIAL & FAQ

 Simply put, no, not in our climate.† They are merely meant to add some humidity to the house.† As previously mentioned, the demand for humidity is the greatest when the temperature difference between the outside and inside air is the greatest.† But at the same time, the potential for condensation in the house is also the greatest at those conditions with a humidifier.† So even if you have a big enough humidifier to supply the amount of moisture needed to maintain a given RH during very cold weather, you would likely have to reduce the setting of the humidistat control on the humidifier to prevent condensation from occurring.

-There are some fairly new computerized humidistats available now that have an outside sensor that will automatically reduce the humidity setting as the outdoor temperature drops.† But these are extremely problematic.†
+There are some fairly new computerized humidistats available now that have an outside sensor that will automatically reduce the humidity setting as the outdoor temperature drops.† But Iíve seen a lot of problems with those.

 Hot water hookups to humidifiers

-I just think itís a bad idea.† This really scales up the humidifier parts, especially the water solenoid valve and the water panels.† There are other issues it can possibly create as well, especially if the humidifier isnít adequately maintained on a regular basis.
+I just think itís a bad idea.† This really scales up the humidifier parts, especially the water solenoid valve and the water panels.† It can also possibly create indoor air quality issues, especially if the humidifier isnít adequately maintained on a regular basis.

 Basic Humidifier Types

-Bypass models are the most popular, and are quite affordable.† They can typically be mounted on either the supply air side or return air side of the system.† A duct is then run from the humidifier to the other side.† The hot supply side air blows through the water running down through the humidifier.
+Bypass models are the most popular, and are quite affordable.† They can typically be mounted on either the supply air side or return air side of the system.† A duct is then run from the humidifier to the other side.† The hot supply side air blows through the water running down through the humidifier and sends the humidified air back to the return side.

 The power models contain a built in fan motor that eliminates the need for the bypass duct.† These are typically mounted on the supply side of the system.† They are more expensive than the bypass models, and the motors must be oiled frequently.† They also tend to throw some water scale onto the cooling coil sometimes.† So Iím not real fond of these types, and feel that they should only be used in installations where other types wonít fit.